Sven Rosén (Pietist): Exile

 From Denmark, Rosén first travelled to Altona, where he stayed for two years, occupied with translating spiritual works into Swedish, among which was a Quietistic work by Jean de Bernieres Louvigni.
 He also met and became a friend to the German Pietist Gerhard Tersteegen.

 In 1743 he was in London to prepare sanctuary for other exiled Swedish brethren.
 Here he met the Wesley brothers, and again came in contact with the Moravian brethren.
 Back in Germany 1743, he joined the Moravian Church, whose mission in Sweden now came under his direction, with the result that many radical Pietists joined the Moravians.

 After having pleaded to the Swedish king for a return to Sweden in 1745, (which he was denied), he was sent to Pennsylvania in North America in 1746, where he had a blessed, short time preaching and working in the surrounding areas among fellow Christian believers.
-He married and had some children, but sadly fell ill and died 1750.
+He married and had some children, but fell ill and died 1750.

 The development of Sven Rosén was typical of the strong religious confrontational time in which he lived, and which, due to the hardness of the political conditions, wouldn't let his rich gifts and deeply religious mind work in freedom in the Swedish Church.
 The Nordisk familjebok calls him "without doubt one of Swedish religiosity's noblest and finest persons".